-Based on Silhouette Coefficient measurements we apply Elbow method to define the number of clusters.
+Based Silhouette Coefficient on measurements we apply Elbow method to define the number of clusters.
 This method assumes a choice of a number of clusters so that adding another cluster doesn't give much better modeling of the data (so called "Knee of a curve").
 This method was originally designed to make predictions based on the percentage of variance explained and in some cases may appear unsuitable; in such cases we will choose the number of clusters where Silhouette Coefficient reaches maximum value [13]

 Since, in real conditions, we are unable to use external metrics for evaluation of algorithms (because we usually don't know the true number of clusters), we will evaluate quality of our models basing mostly on Silhouette Coefficient, applying external metrics as supplementary.
+The main external metric will be V-measure score as the most appropriate, because it is based upon two main criteria for clustering usefulness, homogeneity and completeness, which capture a clustering solution's success in including all and only data-points from a given class in a given cluster.
+For some cases we will utilize Jaccard index to let the reader better understand the situation.